 You can see where it is going wrong, and you cannot do anything about it because I think all of us have been where he is standing now.
 And the way he seems to be so careless and indifferent about his self-destructive path, you will notice that there is something so relatable.

 Holden uses many inappropriate words in the book that many teenagers use in their daily vocabulary.
-It may seem not very clear at first, but with time, you will come to understand that it is truly a wonderful book.
+It may seem not clear at first, but with time, you will come to understand that it is truly a wonderful book.
 It would provide you with a great chance to understand another person’s opinions and feelings.

 In truth, Holden’s Caulfield is just a teenager frightened of growing up.
 He is on the edge of adulthood, and he is trying his best to conserve his innocence, as well as that of others.